 Enid started working for NOFA-VT in 1988.
-Over her 30 years leading NOFA, it has grown from 250 household members and 57 certified organic producers in 1990 to over 1,100 household members and 719 certified organic producers in 2017.
+Over her 31 years leading NOFA, it grew from 250 household members and 57 certified organic producers in 1990 to over 1,100 household members and 724 certified organic producers in 2018.
 She helped form the current structure including a 12-member board of which 50% are practicing farmers.
 By hiring talented staff and successfully obtaining funding, she has expanded NOFA to include multiple programs including organic certification, farmer services, agricultural education, and promotion of direct markets.

-Because Enid is a respected leader, she has been able to bring together people from different perspectives to move the organic movement forward.
+Because Enid was a respected leader, she was able to bring together people from different perspectives to move the organic movement forward.
 During the forming of the National Organic Program, she helped to craft a program that worked for both Vermont scale farms and much bigger farms across the country.
-Enid also has worked locally, representing organic farmers at the statehouse to pass important legislation and bring awareness to and obtain funding for a variety of issues.
+Enid also worked locally, representing organic farmers at the statehouse to pass important legislation and bring awareness to and obtain funding for a variety of issues.

-Enid was instrumental in developing NOFA’s Farm Share Program to help make organic foods through the Community Supported Agriculture (CSA) model more accessible to low-income families.
-Through this program, the recipient’s share of organic produce is supported by other community CSA members, restaurants through an annual fundraiser, and corporate and individual donors.
+Enid was instrumental in developing NOFA’s Farm Share Program to help make organic foods more accessible to low-income families through the Community Supported Agriculture (CSA) model.
+Through this program, the recipient’s share is supported by other community CSA members, restaurants through an annual fundraiser, and corporate and individual donors.

 Enid was a beloved coach, friend, parent to Lila and Eli, and wife to Harry Frank.
 She is remembered by all who knew her for her ready laughter, singing, and generous bear hugs.
 Read more about Enid's life here.